We will need a minimum of two weeks' notice to process your application.

 Filming in public is permitted unless the landowner in question requires permission to be obtained in advance.
 Where an event is being filmed then a licence or permit may be required where the organiser’s permission is needed.

-There is a charge of £250 per half day or £500 per full day for any filming in the district for commercial purposes.
-Exceptions are made for charities, students, schools and news interviews (you will still need permission to film and obtain a film permit).
+There is a charge of £1000 per full day or £500 per half day, for any filming in the district for commercial purposes.
+Exceptions are made for charities, students, schools and news interviews (you will still need to apply for permission to film and obtain a film permit).
 Please contact email@example.com for more details and how to apply.